Sync Clerk data to your app with webhooks

 - Toggle the arrow next to the Status column.

 - Review the error.
 Solutions vary by error type.
-For more information, refer to the Debug your webhooks guide.
+For more information, refer to the guide on debugging your webhooks.

 Trigger the webhook